 Psychology Major

 Goal 1: Knowledge Base in Psychology.
-Students will develop an understanding of the major concepts, theoretical perspectives, empirical findings, and historical trends in Psychology.
+Students will develop an understanding of the major concepts, theoretical perspectives, empirical findings, and / or historical trends in Psychology.

 Goal 2: Scientific Inquiry and Critical Thinking.
 Students will develop scientific reasoning and problem solving skills.
-They will be able to understand and apply basic research methodology in psychology, including research design, data analysis, and interpretation.
+They will be able to apply basic research methodology in psychology.

 Goal 3: Ethical and Social Responsibility in a Diverse World.
 Students will develop an understanding of ethically and socially responsible behaviors in professional and personal settings in a landscape of increasing diversity.